 As I Remember It underlines the international, often happy-go-lucky and endlessly social life of a young Royal Navy officer as the sun set on the British Empire.
 Allan, by his own account, played a full part with his introductory period as an RN officer taking him to Malta, Cyprus, the Suez Canal, Aden, the Indian Ocean, Singapore, Ceylon (Sri Lanka), East Africa and the West Indies.

-Promoted Commander in 1974, he spent two years at Faslane naval base in Scotland in a shore-based role supporting the UK’s submarine service, a year on the C-in-C Home Fleet’s staff at Northwood, a year at the National Defence College and three years on the frigate HMS Yarmouth.
+Promoted Commander in 1974, he spent two years at Faslane naval base in Scotland in a shore-based role supporting the UK’s submarine service, a year on the C-in-C Fleet’s staff at Northwood, a year at the National Defence College and a period at sea in the Type 12 frigate HMS Yarmouth.

 The later periods of Allan’s RN career before he retired were mostly based in and around Portsmouth in shore-based establishments including HMS Nelson and HMS Sultan.
 In 1988 he was working in the Ministry of Defence.
 After retiring from the RN aged 55 that year, he was given an RO1 (Retired Officer) role in London which dealt with security.
 “He loved his job and was very fed up when he had to retire completely,” says Louise.
 “He found it hard not to be a working man.”